-In the second part of the project, “Escape and Migration in Europe”, we want to explore the history of flight and migration as a consequence of National Socialism.
-The scope of the project, however, goes beyond the historical events of this period as participants also examine the medium- and long-term impact of escape and migration.
+In the second part of the project, “Escape and Migration in Europe”, we explored the history of flight and migration as a consequence of National Socialism.
+The scope of the project, however, went beyond the historical events of this period as participants also examined the medium- and long-term impact of escape and migration.
 These consequences are passed down from generation to generation and are still discernible in today’s societies.
-This approach will allow us to draw parallels between historic and current events (e.g. refugee and migration flows to Europe) with the aim of fostering a better understanding of history among the participating artists and youth, as well as the general public.
+This approach allowed us to draw parallels between historic and current events (e.g. refugee and migration flows to Europe) with the aim of fostering a better understanding of history among the participating artists and youth, as well as the general public.

-“Escape and Migration in Europe” takes place in Naples, Italy, and Leipzig, Germany, throughout 2018 and 2019.
-It is funded by the Federal Agency for Civic Education (bpb) and Goethe-Institut Italy in cooperation with Goethe-Institut Naples, AJZ Chemnitz, and Kuš!.
+“Escape and Migration in Europe” took place in Naples, Italy, and Leipzig, Germany, throughout 2018 and 2019.
+It was funded by the Federal Agency for Civic Education (bpb) and Goethe-Institut Rom in cooperation with Goethe-Institut Neapel, Anne Frank Zentrum Berlin and kuš!.

 After WW2 had come to an end, numerous camps for displaced persons sprang up all over Italy.
 Many of them served as “roads”: one towards the South for Jews who chose to go to Palestine, another towards the ports of the Mediterranean for those who went to America or Australia.
 Emilie’s comic begins at the Brenner, which most refugees had to cross, and moves on to South Tyrol, which had a complex connection with displaced persons.
 It tells the story of how emigration roads in Italy were organised on a political as well as practical level.
 Set in a DP camp, it depicts Jewish, Ukrainian and Baltic refugees trying to move on, set on different destinations, following informal roads of displacement.

 “New Horizons” by Julia Kluge